-Students should approach a prospective thesis supervisor prior to applying to the program.
-If the supervisor accepts, they will guide the student in preparing a 5-8 page research proposal for the application.
+PhD students should approach a prospective thesis supervisor prior to applying to the program.
+If a faculty member agrees to supervise a project, they can give some advice in preparing a 5-8 page research proposal for the application.

 Once admitted to the program, students are guided by their supervisors as they write a longer thesis proposal, which serves as the basis of their comprehensive examinations.
 Once students are admitted to candidacy, they work closely with their supervisors who guide them through the research, writing and submission processes.